Nanoleptic/nanoleptic.github.io/stuff/gaeel-projects.md

 [An automatic texture packer for Löve2D](https://github.com/Bradshaw/Fudge)
 Artists like to make lots of pictures, computers like to have one big picture, and programmers like to make artists and computers happy, but *without having to think too hard*.
-This solves this by packing all the images into a big atlas, and monkey-patching Löve2D so to the coder, it's as if nothing ever happened!
+This solves that by packing all the images into a big atlas, and monkey-patching Löve2D so to the coder, it's as if nothing ever happened!
 (It also adds animation stuff and can export its data for quickloading or use in other engines...)